camunda/camunda-docs/docs/components/concepts/what-is-camunda-platform-8.md

 ### Tasklist

 With [Tasklist](/components/tasklist/introduction-to-tasklist.md), process owners can achieve end-to-end process automation by [orchestrating human tasks](/guides/getting-started-orchestrate-human-tasks.md).
-When a user needs to work on a task, they’ll see it appear in Tasklist.
+When a user needs to work on a task, they’ll observe it appear in Tasklist.

 ### Operate